pazz/alot/docs/source/usage/modes/thread.rst

 Commands in `thread` mode
 -------------------------
-The following commands are available in thread mode
+The following commands are available in thread mode:

 .. _cmd.thread.bounce: